jerrycyip/personal-blog-website/README.md

 ### JavaScript (updated scope: dynamic landing page project)
 The supporting javascript file, "app.js", controls dynamic functionality on the landing page including:
-- creation of both the top navigation menu (navbar__menu) and bonus side toggle 'dashboard' menu (side-menu) with scroll to sections on click
+- creation of both the top navigation menu (navbar__menu) and bonus side toggle 'dashboard' menu (side-menu) with scroll to sections on click as illustrated in the included screenshot files:
+  - "top navbar menu.png"
+  - "extra sidebar menu.png"
 - active state to indicate the main viewable 'section' that is currently being viewed.

 The navigation menus are created based on the different 'sections' of the blog landing page (i.e. blog topics such as 'latest'/'travel'/'eats'/'thoughts') such that as new sections are added or removed the top and side navigation menus would be updated accordingly.
 Note, the menus' 'about' link (and 'home' link for the side menu) is static as it is a permanent feature of the blog website.
 When clicking these menu links, the page automatically scrolls to that section.
 When sections are near the top/center of the screen their styling becomes 'active' with subtle design changes including the following 3 style changes to indicate/highlight the active section in view: